 Happy Friday, friends!

-You probably already have what you need in your pantry to make these…give it a go this weekend!
+You probably already have what you need in your pantry to make these.
+Give these vegan gluten-free waffles a go this weekend!

 - 1/2 cup uncooked quinoa

 - 1 tbsp flax meal

 - 1 cup unsweetened almond milk or non-dairy milk of choice